taichi-dev/taichi-docs-zh-cn/utilities.rst

 .. note::

-    Currently ``ti benchmark`` only support benchmarking number-of-statements, no time benchmarking is included since it depends on hardware performance and therefore hard to compare if the baseline is from another machine.
+    Currently ``ti benchmark`` only supports benchmarking number-of-statements, no time benchmarking is included since it depends on hardware performance and therefore hard to compare if the baseline is from another machine.
     We are to purchase a fixed-performance machine as a time benchmark server at some point.
     Discussion at: https://github.com/taichi-dev/taichi/issue/948

-The suggested workflow for the performance related PR author to run the regression tests is:
+The suggested workflow for the performance-related PR author to run the regression tests is:

-* Run ``ti benchmark && ti baseline`` in ``master`` to save the current performance as baseline.
+* Run ``ti benchmark && ti baseline`` in ``master`` to save the current performance as a baseline.

 * Run ``git checkout -b your-branch-name``.